Prema (Malayalam actress)

 Prema was an Indian actress in Malayalam cinema.
 She acted mainly in supporting and character roles as a mother, during the 1960s and 1970s and appeared in more than 50 films in her career.
-She is the mother of actress Shobha.
+She was the mother of actress Shoba.

 Personal life

 Prema was married to K. P. Menon.
-National Award-winning actress Shobha was her daughter.
+National Award-winning actress Shoba was her daughter.
 She committed suicide, like her daughter, in 1984.